 Overview

-This article covers a few common issues and troubleshooting steps you can take to fix your cron jobs.
+This article provides troubleshooting steps you can take to resolve any issues with your cron jobs.

 When testing your new cron job, make sure to set an email address for reporting the results.
 This gives you important information about what may be going wrong if the command line is not running the cron job as desired.